damianhakert/damianhakert.github.io/source/_posts/2016-04-14-tutorial-securing-your-gitlab-pages-with-tls-and-letsencrypt.markdown

 $ curl http://YOURDOMAIN.org/.well-known/acme-challenge/5TBu788fW0tQ5EOwZMdu1Gv3e9C33gxjV58hVtWTbDM
 ```

-If you get a `404 page not found`, check if you missed any step, or get in touch in the comments.
+If you get a `404 page not found`, check if you missed any step, or get in touch
+in the comments below.

-Now that everything is working as expected, go back to the terminal window that's waiting for you and hit `ENTER`.
-This instructs the Let's Encrypt's servers to go to the said URL.
-If they get the response they were waiting for, we've proved that we actually own the domain and now they'll send you the TLS certificates.
+Now that everything is working as expected, go back to the terminal window
+that's waiting for you and hit `ENTER`.
+This instructs the Let's Encrypt's
+servers to go to the said URL.
+If they get the response they were waiting for,
+we've proven that we actually own the domain and now they'll send you the
+TLS certificates.
 After a while it responds:
 ```
 IMPORTANT NOTES:
  - Congratulations!
 Your certificate and chain have been saved at